coveo/search-ui-extensions/adr/ADR-template.md

 # [Title of the ADR ]

 <!-- There are two main reason why an ADR is needed for a feature
-     If the feature last more then one sprint
+     If the feature lasts more then one sprint
-     Or if a non-obvious design choice was chosen during feature devleopment. -->
+     Or if a non-obvious design choice was chosen during feature development. -->

 ## Admin